DealHub CPQ vs. CloudSense CPQ

 Comparison of Key Features

 CloudSense is more of a jack-of-all-trades—its platform is designed to meet the needs of companies with multiple vendors, digital self-service portals, and several sales channels and revenue streams.
-It allows energy companies, utilities, and other businesses using a usage-based model to create customized solutions for clients and manage their contracts on an individual basis.
+It allows energy companies, utilities, and other businesses with usage-based models to create customized solutions for clients and manage their contracts individually.

 Here’s a breakdown of each product’s features: